 The Asia region consists of thirteen National Member Committees (NMCs), with Direct Members in two countries (Australia and Vietnam).
 It is a large and diverse region in terms of its economic stages, culture and language as well as in terms of the energy issues it faces.
 The Regional Vice Chair is Shigeru (Sam) Muraki of Tokyo Gas in Japan.
-The Asia Regional Manager is Emily Melton, who retired as Chief Operating Officer of the Council in December 2016 but who continues with the Council in an advisory role.
+The Asia Regional Manager is Suji Kang who joined the Council in 2021.

 One of the main activities in the region over the past twelve months has been a study on “Best Practices of the GHG Reduction Measures in Asian Region”.
 The Study Group was led by Mr Hajime Murata of the Japanese Member Committee, with representatives from Hong Kong, India, Japan and Korea (Rep) comprising the Study Group.
 The study was approved by the Asian members at the Asia Regional Meeting in Lisbon in October 2017.